Build Your Own Telescope For The Ultimate Experience

 The Ultimate Pointing Aid

-But now, I have a much better aid to help in pointing my telescope.
-It's
+I think a much better aid to help in pointing my telescope is to use the web

 page.
 There you can select objects from either the Messier, Caldwell, or